LakeMichiganCollege/sails-uwshib/README.md

 -------------
 While this strategy will work with any Passportjs-based authentication implementation, these configuration instructions are specific to sails-auth.

+Start by following the first two steps of the sails-auth module configuration.

 **< project >/config/passport.js**
 Setup the passport configuration object.